Far-Beyond-Dev/far-beyond-dev.github.io/docs/api-experimental.md

 - `GameEvent` enum: Represents different types of game events.
 - `BaseAPI` trait: Defines methods for handling game events and ticks.
+- `CustomEvent` struct: Handle event type and data for custom events.

+### Logging system

+The API has a logging system to provide a better debug and tracks the users actions for the specific plugin functionalities.

+#### Key Components

+- `GameEvent` enum: An robust logging system for `GameEvent` enum which notifies you about all events from the game.

 <h2 align="center" id='usage'> 📈 Usage </h2>